You’d be forgiven for thinking that, due to the choices we made to have our wedding our way, we had a limited budget.

 And keeping an open mind to these factors will help you find the perfect piece within your own stipulations but for your own budget.

 For example, all I knew was that I wanted white lace with some sort of sleeve but was open to suggestions regarding the silhouette or length or neckline.
-So while I could’ve spent thousands on my wedding gown just because I demanded a very specific (& probably unnoticeable to everyone but you!) detail, I was able to grab my white lace beauty from Work Your Curves for way less than £100.
+So while I could’ve spent thousands on my wedding gown just because I demanded a very specific (& probably unnoticeable to everyone but you!) detail, I was able to grab my white lace beauty from online boutique Work Your Curves for way less than £100.

 Don’t Settle for an Imperfect Package: